gayumSasiri/Color-Canvas/README.md

 2. **Color Palettes**: Create custom color palettes for your projects.
 Add, edit, or remove colors in your palettes.

+## Installation

+To use the ColorCanvas App, follow these steps:

+1. Download the latest release from the [Releases](https://github.com/yourusername/color-picker-app/releases) section.

+2. Install the application on your device.

+3. Launch the app and start picking and managing your colors.

 ### Version 1.0.0